 What Is the Secret to Attracting Butterflies to Your Garden?

-Many gardeners wonder how to attract butterflies for good.
-The answer is a balanced approach that supports all life stages.
-This mirrors local conditions, creating a strong butterfly habitat.
+Many gardeners wonder how to attract butterflies effectively.
+The answer is a balanced approach that supports all life stages, reflecting natural conditions and creating a strong butterfly habitat.

 Defining the core elements: habitat, food, and safety